CNFE Clairefontaine: History

-Created in 1998 at the initiative of Aimé Jacquet, training center invites around 20 of the best prospects of French women's football every year.
+Created in 1998 at the initiative of Aimé Jacquet, the training center invites around 20 of the best prospects of French women's football every year.
 These youth players, aged 15 to 18 years old, are international players or referred from their home club to take advantage of federal structures to improve their training.
 Toward this end, the French Football Federation involved the CNFE in the first division between 2002 and 2007.
 Since 2008, players from the CNFE academy have been sent to their home clubs for the matches during the weekends.

 At the start of the 2014 academic year, the Pole moved to INSEP.
 This had the notable advantage of allowing the women to train eight times a week, instead of five when they were at Clairefontaine.
 In addition, whereas they previously had to attend classes in a public high school in Rambouillet, 8 kilometers from the Clairefontaine grounds, INSEP has all services on site including studies, training, meals.

 In December 2020, an investigation by L'Équipe published its report of an investigation which revealed that in 2013 a center coach was dismissed from the academy for having had sexual relations with several players.